Gender role: In economy and society

-Traditional gender roles assume women will serve as the primary caregivers for children and the elderly, regardless of whether they also work outside of the home.
+Traditional gender roles assume women will serve as the primary caregivers for children and older adults, regardless of whether they also work outside of the home.
 Sociology scholar Arlie Hochschild delves into this phenomenon in her book, The Second Shift.
 This "second shift" refers to the unpaid work women take on in the private sphere—housework, cooking, cleaning, and caring for the family unit.
 Economically, this restricts a women's ability to advance in her career due to her added (unpaid) responsibilities at home.
-Gender roles have influenced the idea that women are well suited for more feminine roles such as housekeeping and domestic duties.'
+Gender roles have reinforced the idea that women are well-suited to more feminine roles, such as housekeeping and domestic duties.
 The OECD found "Around the world, women spend two to ten times more time on unpaid care work than men."
 In 2020 alone, women provided over $689 billion in unpaid labor to the U.S. economy.
 Lee and Fang found, "Compared with Whites, Blacks, Hispanics, and Asian Americans took more extensive caregiving responsibilities."

 Across all demographics, women are more likely to live in poverty compared to men.
 This is largely due to the gender wage gap between men and women.
-Correcting these wage gaps would increase women's salaries from an annual average earning of $41,402 to $48,326 increasing the income of the U.S economy.
+Correcting these wage gaps would raise women's average annual earnings from $41,402 to $48,326, increasing the income of the U.S. economy.
 The gender wage gap is largely racial—in the U.S., American Indian and Alaska Native (AIAN) women, Black women, and Latina women disproportionately experience poverty and larger wage gaps compared with White and Asian women.
 Women are also more likely to live in poverty if they are single mothers and solely responsible for providing for their children.
-Poverty among single working mothers would fall 40% or more if women earn equal wages to men.
+Poverty among single working mothers would fall 40% or more if women earned equal wages to men.

-Specifically, in the immigrant demographic, migrant women are subject to lesser benefits and wage gaps compared to that of what migrant men receive.
-Preceding 1984 to 1994–2004, Mexican migrant women earned $6.0 to $7.40 per hour alongside their unpaid domestic responsibilities.
+Specifically, in the immigrant demographic, migrant women are subject to lesser benefits and wage gaps compared to what migrant men receive.
+From 1984 to 1994–2004, Mexican migrant women earned $6.00 to $7.40 per hour while managing unpaid domestic responsibilities.
 Similarly, gender roles apply for immigrant women in the workplace as their skill level does not guarantee equitable participation in the economy.
 The 1986 immigration policy, impacted the employment of migrant men and women, specifically women with lower wages and higher demands.
-This trend continued in the United States as immigration policy has persistently been grouped into political affiliations alongside various other social, economic, and geographical factors.
+This trend continued in the United States, as immigration policy has persistently been grouped by political affiliation alongside various other social, economic, and geographical factors.

 The saving rate can differ by gender, with a 2010 study finding lower saving, lower financial literacy and higher risk aversion for women in the United States.